clairedavis-reddy/phd-vegetation-climate-r/README.md

-# Vegetation Change and Climate Signal: Public PhD Code Portfolio
+# Vegetation Change and Climate Signal: Public PhD Code

 This repository is a curated public version of the analytical workflows that underpinned my PhD work on vegetation dynamics, phenology, and climate variability across sub-Saharan Africa.

-The notebooks are not intended to reproduce the original thesis analyses line-for-line.
+The notebooks are not intended to reproduce the original thesis analyses.
 The original research relied on large gridded climate products, long satellite time-series, and institution-specific file structures that are not practical to publish as-is.
 Instead, this repo presents the core analytical logic in a compact, runnable, and transparent form using small sample datasets.

 The emphasis is on three things: